quimifyapp/opsin/README.md

 ## Overview

 Quimify Opsin is an adaptation and translation to Spanish of [OPSIN](https://github.com/dan2097/opsin) (Open Parser for Systematic IUPAC Nomenclature), a powerful parser for systematic IUPAC nomenclature.
-This project is intended to facilitate the generation of chemical structures from systematic IUPAC names in Spanish, and is used in [Quimify](https://quimify.com/).
+This project is intended to facilitate the generation of chemical structures from systematic IUPAC names in Spanish, and is used in [Quimify](https://quimify.com/) as a library of [quimifyapp/organic](https://github.com/quimifyapp/organic).

 ## Usage Examples